 Spoiler alert.
 You ain’t.
 And that’s okay!

 Grab an AEG first, get a feel for how the game works, and then if still interested, look into sniping later on down the road.
-It’ll still be there!
+(We have some suggestions on the Best AEGs here!)

 6. Get comfortable with your gun’s maintenance.

-Airsoft guns don’t need too much upkeep to keep running reliably, but that being said, you should definitely make sure that you’re comfortable with giving your gun some TLC after you use it.
+Airsoft guns don’t need too much upkeep to keep running reliably.
+That said, you should definitely make sure that you’re comfortable with giving your gun some TLC after you use it.